agilord/aws_client/generated/aws_budgets_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-The AWS Budgets API enables you to use AWS Budgets to plan your service usage, service costs, and instance reservations.
-The API reference provides descriptions, syntax, and usage examples for each of the actions and data types for AWS Budgets.
+Use the Amazon Web Services Budgets API to plan your service usage, service costs, and instance reservations.
+This API reference provides descriptions, syntax, and usage examples for each of the actions and data types for the Amazon Web Services Budgets feature.

 Budgets provide you with a way to see the following information: